Cythion/SBL.20004/report.md

 *Figure 3: Aconine*

-methyllcaconitine perchlorate, near from lycoctonine, hase been found on delphinium (figures 5 and 6).
+methyllcaconitine perchlorate, near from lycoctonine, hase been found on delphinium (Figures 4 and 5).
 This is interesting, because we have a cluster composed of a part only found in delphinium and a part only found in aconitum.

 ![methyllcaconitine perchlorate](pictures/methyllycaconitine_perchlorate.png)